armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-16.md

 ---

+## Changes

-Minor change: Update the account that create the releases versions while building it
+Update the account that creates the release versions while building them.